Wray Crescent Festival: A Family Day of Fun

 Join us on Saturday, July 26, 12-5pm in Wray Crescent park.

-Volunteers from the Friends of Wray Crescent working with Islington’s park team are proud to announce the third ever Love Our Park Wray Crescent Festival, a fabulous family day out with plenty to see and do.
+Volunteers from the Friends of Wray Crescent working with Islington North’s park team are thrilled and proud to announce the third ever Love Our Park Wray Crescent Festival, a fabulous family day out with plenty to see and do.

 We have vast quantities of music, entertainment, and stalls.
 It’s all for free, though we do ask everyone please to donate generously to help meet festival costs.
 Anything we don’t spend on the event will support the work of The Friends of Wray Crescent across the rest of the year.